ZOOMORPHIC, HUMAN, WEAPON & RELIGIOUS SYMBOL BEADS

 of Somapura, India

-The little awesome cross bead displayed above points, as much other evidence at the hidden link between Bactrian Buddhism and Christianity.
+The remarkable cross bead showcased above, among other evidences, points towards a hidden connection between Bactrian Buddhism and Christianity.

-This is not the place to elaborate on this connection apart from mentioning that I have gathered a lot of evidence pointing at Christianity as a social, western customized construction of eastern Buddhist philosophy that existed in the form of the Jataka Tales along the trade routes all the way to Syria and beyond.
+Although this is not the appropriate venue to delve into this connection in detail, it's noteworthy to mention that there's abundant evidence suggesting Christianity may be a social, western adaptation of Eastern Buddhist philosophy, which existed in the form of the Jataka Tales along the trade routes extending to Syria and beyond.

-In the Buddhist context, the cross is not signifying the sufferings of Christ, but most probably the preaching of the Buddha's first four noble truths going in all the four directions of the world as we can observe in the Ashoka Lions.
+In the Buddhist context, the cross likely does not symbolize the suffering of Christ.
+Instead, it likely represents the dissemination of the Buddha's first four noble truths in all four directions of the world, as mirrored in the depiction of the Ashoka Lions.

 Ashoka's four lions - Museum in Sarnath.These Ashoka Lions were erected on 15-meter tall pillars everywhere in Ashoka's vast Empire.